-(4) It shall be the duty of the head of a relevant authority's paid service, as soon as practicable after he has prepared a report under this section, to arrange for a copy of it to be sent to each member of the authority.

-(5) It shall be the duty of a relevant authority to consider any report under this section by the head of their paid service at a meeting held not more than three months after copies of the report are first sent to members of the authority; and nothing in section 101 of the M1 Local Government Act 1972 or in section 56 of [F1, or Schedule 10 or 20 to,] the M2 Local Government (Scotland) Act 1973 (delegation) shall apply to the duty imposed by virtue of this subsection.

-(6) Under the Local Authorities (Standing Order) (Wales) (Amendment) Regulations 2014 any decision to determine or vary the remuneration of those to be appointed as Chief Officers, where salaries are £100,000 or more, must be referred to the IRPW and ratified by full Council.
+- 4) It shall be the duty of the head of a relevant authority's paid service, as soon as practicable after he has prepared a report under this section, to arrange for a copy of it to be sent to each member of the authority. - 5) It shall be the duty of a relevant authority to consider any report under this section by the head of their paid service at a meeting held not more than three months after copies of the report are first sent to members of the authority; and nothing in section 101 of the M1 Local Government Act 1972 or in section 56 of [F1, or Schedule 10 or 20] the M2 Local Government (Scotland) Act 1973 (delegation) shall apply to the duty imposed by virtue of this subsection. - 6) Under the Local Authorities (Standing Order) (Wales) (Amendment) Regulations 2014 any decision to determine or vary the remuneration of those to be appointed as Chief Officers, where salaries are £100,000 or more it must be ratified by full Council. - 7.3.

-- 7.3.
-Since 2002, the Council has reduced the number of senior posts see paragraph8.2.
-These reductions have been made possible by reviewing and amalgamating roles and responsibilities to deliver value for money. - 7.4.
 This principle is applied to all posts which become vacant or via restructuring if appropriate, to ensure that the service can be provided as effectively and cost efficiently as possible.